Adoptees

 Adoption Assistance Connections to Age 21

 The Adoption Assistance Connections to age 21 (AAC) program extends the adoption subsidy and Medicaid coverage from 18-21.
 Here is a link to eligibility requirements.
-It’s also important to note that, in Ohio, this support goes directly to the adoptive parent, rather than to the young person themselves.
+In Ohio, this support goes directly to the adoptive parent, rather than to the young person themselves.

 1.)
 College Adoption Grant: The College Adoption Grant provides a one-time award of $2,500 to students who were adopted anytime after January 1, 2023 and choose to attend a qualifying college or university in the state of Ohio.